Croatia at a Glance

 The public education system in Croatia has the obvious advantage that it is free of charge.
 Children of foreign residents are also entitled to additional language lessons in Croatian.
 Sending your kids to a public school in Croatia might make sense if they already speak another Eastern European language, if they are still fairly young, or if you are planning to stay in Croatia in the long run.

 If none of this applies to your family, your children might be better off at a private international school.
 There are several of them in the Zagreb area.
 There are also a few independent bilingual or international kindergartens in Zagreb too.
 Plus, some of the international schools may offer an attached nursery or kindergarten for younger children.
+Here are some of the international schools on offer:

-- American international School of Zagreb
+- American International School of Zagreb

 - British International School of Zagreb